‘Bold And The Beautiful’ Spoilers For Thursday: Zende Kisses Paris In A Bid To Stop Her From Leaving

 A Sad Goodbye

 Paris just told Zende that she’s come to say goodbye.
 She’s going to leave town because she needs to move on with her life.
 Zende asks her not to go.
-He thinks that she can find her feet in Los Angeles and should give the place a chance.
+He thinks that she can find her place in Los Angeles and should give the city a chance.

 Zende senses that there’s more to the story.
 He gently questions Paris to find out why she’s really leaving.
 Eventually, she capitulates and tells him everything.